carpentries/docs.carpentries.org/source/instructor_training/trainers.md

 mentoring local Instructors and modelling best practices.
 In most cases Trainers do not self-organise private Instructor Training events for a single local community, but these are allowed in certain circumstances.
-More information on `Self-Organise a Private Instructor Training Event <#self-organise-a-private-instructor-training-event>`__.
+More information on [Self-Organise a Private Instructor Training Event](#self-organise-a-private-instructor-training-event).

 ## Roles and Responsibilities

 Trainers teach Instructor Training events, host teaching demonstrations, and attend Trainer community meetings.
 In order to remain active, we ask